jeffmasty/JudahZone/README.md

 # JudahZone

-A mixer/looper/live performance environment written in Java for the Jack sound system. (https://jackaudio.org/)
+An open source GrooveBox (mixer/looper/sequencer) written in Java for the Jack sound system. (https://jackaudio.org/)

-6 mono or stereo input channels are currently handled, as well as 4 synchronized stereo recording loops, 3 full drum tracks, and 4 sequenced synthesizer tracks.
-All are mixed into a master stereo output bus.
+8 mono or stereo input channels are currently handled, as well as 4 synchronized stereo recording loops.
+A pair of polyphonic velocity-sensitive subtractive synth engines are supplied, each with 8 voices, 3 oscillators and the regular gamut of wave shapes, envelop settings, filters and presets.
 All audio channels have separately controlled internal gain, EQ, Hi/Lo Cut, Chorus, Overdrive, Delay, Reverb, an LFO, and stereo panning.
-These internal effects are supplanted by LV2 plugins hosted externally and controlled over OSC.
-Loops can be sync'd to the drum machine and different song lengths and structures.
-A guitar tuner is supplied, as well as a sample player, sheet music viewer and midi routing.
-The internal synth engine has 18 oscillators supporting 6 voices of polyphony with the standard filter, envelope and wave shapes.
+These effects are supplanted by external LV2 plugins controlled over OSC.
+Loops can be sync'd to each other and to the the clock for different song lengths and structures.
+There is an 8-track step and pattern sequencer, 4 tracks for drums and 4 piano rolls for synths.
+The sample player holds 4 loops, 4 one-shots and 16 drum samples.
+There is also a guitar tuner, sheet music viewer, external midi routing and midi clock support.

-Works great with an Akai MPK-Mini Midi Controller and/or a guitar/mic and midi foot switch controller.
+Works great with an Akai MPK-Mini Midi controller and/or a guitar/mic and Midi foot switch controller, mixer and/or pads.
 A few recordings made: https://www.youtube.com/user/judahmu/videos

 ## Technologies